ankitkhushwaha/ankitkhushwaha.github.io/content/linux/linux-kernel-mentorship-program.md

 I will recommend this mentorship program to anyone interested in Linux kernel development.
 You'll learn the basics and find out if kernel development interests you in the long term.
 What I find most valuable is that you get a feel for the supportive open source community.

-I am very thankful to Shuah Khan, David Hunter, and Khalid for this wonderful mentorship program.
+I am very thankful to Shuah, David and Khalid for this wonderful mentorship program.